ZEISS-PiWeb/PiWeb-Api/_pages/03-rawdata.md

 ##{{page.sections['fetchInfo']}}

-The request can be restricted by adding url parameter.
+The request can be restricted by adding url parameters.
 For more details see the [URL-Parameter section](General-Information#raw-data).

-### Fetch raw data information for a part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7
+### Fetch raw data information for the part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7

-#### Example for direct webservice call
+#### Example of direct webservice call

 Request: